RedisGraph/RedisGraph/deps/GraphBLAS/GraphBLAS/README.md

     export DYLD_LIBRARY_PATH

 If you don't have system priveledges to change /usr/local/lib, then add the build folder to your LD_LIBRARY_PATH instead, either.
-For Octave, and MATLAB R2020b and earlier: /home/me/SuiteSparse/GraphBLAS/build for libgraphblas.so, For R2021a:  /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build for libgraphblas_renamed.so.
+For Octave, use /home/me/SuiteSparse/GraphBLAS/build for libgraphblas.so, For MATLAB, use: /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build for libgraphblas_matlab.so.

 On Windows 10, on the Search bar type env and hit enter; (or you can right-click My Computer or This PC and select Properties, and then select